AmitVardhan/GrokkingCodingInterview/Two Pointers/Two Pointers.md

 console.log(arr);
 ```

-Time complexity : O(N) as we are iterating the input array only once.
+Time complexity : O(N)
+as we are iterating the input array only once.
 Space complexity :  O(1)

-Quadruple Sum to Target (medium)
+Problem: Quadruple Sum to Target (medium)

 Given an array of unsorted numbers and a target number, find all unique quadruplets in it, whose sum is equal to the target number.
 Example 1: